numiralofe/fuzzy-sec/pages/service_discovery.md

-# Service Discovery / Mesh
+# Service Discovery / Service Mesh

 [back](../README.md)

 Consul is a service discovery / mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
 Each of these features can be used individually as needed, or they can be used together to build a full service mesh.
 Consul requires a data plane and supports both a proxy and native integration model.